-If you will be requesting homework for your student for a vacation during the school week, at least 2-weeks' notice to the teacher is required.
-Due dates for said homework are up to the discretion of the teacher.
+If you will be requesting homework for your student for a vacation during the school week, at least 2-weeks' notice to the teacher/s & office is required.
+Due dates for said homework are stated in the Independent Study Contract based on the type of leave.
 Please note that teachers are not required to provide homework for vacations.